Monday, 31 January 2022

 Only in religion and the yogic path, one has to follow and practice.
 Everyone thinks he has to follow some Guru or Godmen, but all these methods are full of frustrations and give no real satisfaction.
 Reality has no method.
 Illusion has many methods, many problems, and many concepts.

 To overcome illusion or concepts, one should know the source of the mind and from where does this mind arise?
 “When the mind is there then only the universe is present.
-The absence of the mind is absent of the universe.
-Absent of the universe is absent of duality.
-Absent of duality is absent of thoughts.
-Thus, until one becomes aware of what is mind and what is the substance of the mind it is impossible to assimilate the non-dualistic or Advaitic truth.

 Some Gurus give speeches telling people to surrender to the Guru unconditionally then only they get self-realization.
 All such claims are empty words.
 Their falsity speaks louder than words.